Curated by Violet M. McClean

 Committed to the disciplines of art, design, media and performance, the graduate artists have come together in one show to embrace the creative spirit that characterises life at the Arts University Bournemouth.
 The exhibition focuses on creating collections within one major exhibition that has been modelled on and considered within the museumology approach that contextualises the theory and practice of each course.

 Curating the exhibition using a new museumology approach to a contemporary context, we have used the theoretical and criticalness of the concepts around curating itself.
 Our aim is use the historical content of how art was generated in the display sense within the original museum space and ideology and apply these to a contemporary context.
 Within the cultural authority of the white space, the collections look at subject matter

 The exhibition features a wide selection of work from AUB’s

 Together in one major exhibition, we celebrate the talents of our students and staff as AUB and TheGallery passionately believe in innovative opportunities that come from collaboration between different art forms in the AUB Creative Community.

 MEET THE CURATOR and co-curator: VIOLET M. MCCLEAN and WILLIAM HERNANDEZ Abreu

 With over 20 years of experience in the arts sector Violet has worked with national and international collections, contemporary galleries and museums.
-She is an independent Curator and Senior Gallery Officer at TheGallery, Arts University Bournemouth.
+She is the Senior Gallery Officer at TheGallery, Arts University Bournemouth.